 Performer and program details below.

-Additional free performance at Bard College on Friday, October 18 at 7 PM in Olin Hall.
+Additional free performance in Sosnoff Theater at Fisher Center for the Performing Arts on Friday, October 18 at 7 PM.
+LEARN MORE

 CONCERT PROGRAM